Conservative Hybrid Mutual funds

 Who should invest in conservative funds?

-• Short-Term Capital Gains (STCG): If you sell your units within 3 years of investment, the gains are classified as STCG.
-These gains are added to your taxable income and taxed according to your income tax slab.
+• Short-Term Capital Gains (STCG): If you sell your units within 3 years, any gains are added to your income and taxed as per your slab rate.

 What to consider before investing in conservative mutual funds in India